 7. Looking Through the Foreground

 Making a portrait and using this composition tip you might use a tree, fence, or lattice.
 You can use anything at all so long as you can still see enough of your subject.
-You could even use a collection of different objects.

 Be close enough to your foreground and use a wide aperture.
-You want whatever is in the foreground to be well out of focus.
+You want whatever is in the foreground to be out of focus.
 If it’s too much in focus it will be more of a distraction than an enhancement.